vimes-ids/vimes/README.md

 `vimes init` will initialize the database.
 `vimes baseline` log the current state into the database.
 `vimes check` will check if there are new ports listening, files changes, or kernel modules loaded.
+`vimes run` will start an infinite process, that streams checks.

 ## What's with the name?